 How do I make a claim?

 Phone the Claims team as soon as possible on 0330 660 0660.
 Have your policy number to hand, and details of the loss or damage you have experienced.

 Is my boiler covered?

 Basic Home Emergency cover, which is included as standard in a HomeProtect policy, does not include boilers.
 For boiler cover and emergency boiler and heating system repairs, you must upgrade to Full Home Emergency cover.
-Your boiler must be less than 15 years old and be serviced annually.
+Your boiler must be serviced according to manufacturer's guidelines